Harvard Medical Faculty Physicians at Beth Israel Deaconess Medical Center, Inc

-The Department of Pathology at Beth Israel Deaconess Medical Center (BIDMC) is recruiting a full-time mid-career to senior academic hematopathologist.
+The Department of Pathology at Beth Israel Deaconess Medical Center (BIDMC) is recruiting a full-time academic hematopathologist.
 BIDMC is a tertiary care facility with 743 licensed beds and an internationally renowned principal teaching hospital of Harvard Medical School with NCI Comprehensive Cancer Center-affiliated Cancer Center with strong and growing focus on hematologic malignancies.

 The BIDMC Department of Pathology has launched new Strategic Initiatives in cutting-edge Precision Diagnostics (including cancer genomics, multiplex biomarker theranostics, and computational/digital pathology).

 We are looking for an active, energetic, team-oriented faculty member to help us shape our future agenda and engage in areas that are being actively developed.